Frequently Asked Questions (FAQs)

 English-hybrid means that instruction and activities will be blended between English and the other featured language (Japanese, Spanish, etc).
 In English-hybrid courses, participants can expect that about communications in the other featured language will be about 60% to 40% in English.

 iLEAP is happy to offer English language support through our partnership with Western Washington University.
-Details on specially designed ESL courses for GLA participants will be available soon and posted on this website.
+Details on a specially designed ESL course (English for Transformational Leadership) for GLA participants will be available soon and posted on this website.

 For all synchronous (face-to-face, online) parts of the program, participants need a stable internet connection.
 For this reason, unfortunately, participants are not advised to join the program unless they have this in place.